wp-plugins/little-hippo/Readme.txt

 == Changelog ==

+= 1.0.1 =
+* Fixed pagination for Image Issues

 = 1.0.0 Release =
-Added Multi-language capabilities - English, French, Spanish and German Added clean-up features in WordPress header
+* Added Multi-language capabilities - English, French, Spanish and German
+* Added clean-up features in WordPress header
-Added dedicated Issues page to handle only content with issues in the bulk editor Added some tool tips and help dialogues
+* Added dedicated Issues page to handle only content with issues in the bulk editor
+* Added some tool tips and help dialogues
-Added character counter to Little Hippo SEO fields in Post/Page editor areas Enhanced tracking of issues in the core
+* Added character counter to Little Hippo SEO fields in Post/Page editor areas
+* Enhanced tracking of issues in the core
-Various core updates to prepare for future tools releases
+* Various core updates to prepare for future tools releases

 = 0.4.5 Beta =
 * Minor fixes